 Establishing Safety Rules and Procedures: These are the guidelines that employees are expected to follow.
-General plant and individual department rules should be developed.
+General plant and individual department rules and standards should be developed.
 Specific job procedures should be established.

 Accident Reporting, Investigating and Analyzing: Provisions should be made to make sure that all accidents and injuries are reported immediately.
 Prompt investigation to uncover the real causes will allow for analysis and corrective action.
+The real causes of the accidents will NOT be "employee inattention," "carelessness" or similar blame-focused accusations, but constructive improvements your organization can take to minimize the potential for recurrence.
+This includes better supervisory oversight, provision of more choices for comfortable Personal Protective Equipment (PPE), modifying a process or procedure, better training and so on.